NESCent/feedingdb/README-squishy.md

 1. Ensure your server has an appropriate Python environment and is able to serve Django applications.
 These requirements are mostly similar to FEED1's requirements.
 See below for details.
 2. Install and configure `solr`.
 See below for details.
-3. Configure `settings.py` to match your preferences and environment.
+3. Copy `settings.py.example` to `settings.py` and modify it to match your preferences and environment.
 Follow the instructions within those files.
 You may also want to read & revise `settings_common.py`.
+The former is specific to your deployment and is not tracked in git; the latter is tracked and contains configuration that should be common to all instances of FEED.
 4. Load a FEED1 database into the location specified by `settings.py`.
 See above.
 5. Run the migrations to update the database schema: `./manage.py migrate feed`
 6. Load approval options.
 See above for details.